 - Explain the rational behind the principle that says restraints on alienation are invalid and identify and apply exceptions to this principle.

-Central to this context are persistent tensions between an owner’s right to alienate property and their power to place restrictions on future owners' rights to do the same.
+Central to this context are persistent tensions between an owner’s right to alienate property and their power to place restrictions on future owners’ rights to do the same.
 As we will see, courts often put a heavy emphasis on the free alienability of land.
-Any attempts to restrict free alienability are viewed with considerable skepticism in the classical style—consistent with the liberal ideal that property rights should support individuals to pursue their own ends.
+Any attempts to restrict free alienability are viewed with considerable skepticism-—consistent with the liberal ideal that property rights should support individuals to pursue their own ends.
 We will read cases in which the courts scrutinize clauses in a will that purport to limit how or when beneficiaries under that will can transfer the property interests they receive.
-We will also examine the context of restrictive covenants in land.

-In order to understand the controversies around alienability we study this week, we will first need some further background on the doctrine of estates in land and on the enforcement of restrictive covenants that “run with the land”.
-These are reasonably complex topics that we will return to again next term, but we will start with the basic elements of common law estates, practice identifying key interests and look at the early rules that determine when a restrictive covenant will be enforced against downstream owners.
+In order to understand the controversies around alienability we study this week, we will first need some further background on the common law doctrine of estates in land.
+These are reasonably complex topics that we will return to again next term, but we will start with the basic elements of common law estates and practice identifying key interests.
 These topics will provide the foundation for understanding issues surrounding alienability in the cases.